harishconti/heal-log/PRIVACY_POLICY.md

-# Privacy Policy for Clinic OS Lite
+# Privacy Policy for PatientLog

 **Last Updated:** December 14, 2024

 ## Introduction

-Clinic OS Lite ("we," "our," or "us") is committed to protecting your privacy.
+PatientLog ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application.

 ## Information We Collect